openSUSE/doc-ci/README.rst

       To achieve this encryption, Travis CI has a private and public key for each repository.
-Travis CI keeps the private key and allows encrypting arbitrary data with the public key over it's API.
+Travis CI keeps the private key and allows encrypting arbitrary data with the public key over its API.

 3. Create a repository in the SUSEDoc organization and add the SSH public